arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 Let us assume our test system is a big server with many cores and a lot of memory.
 However, we intend to run other services on this machine as well.
 Therefore we want to restrict the memory usage of ArangoDB.
-By default, ArangoDB in version 3.4 tries to use as much memory as possible.
+By default, ArangoDB will try to make use of up to all of the available RAM.
 Using memory accesses instead of disk accesses is faster and in the database business performance rules.
 ArangoDB comes with a default configuration with that in mind.
 But sometimes being a little less grabby on system resources may still be fast